Imants

 Imants is a Latvian masculine given name, from the Livonian language: im meaning "miracle" added to and meaning "gift".
 The name is borne by more than 6,250 men in Latvia.
 Its nameday is celebrated on 1 July.

 The name is one of the relatively few surviving Latvian names of indigenous origin from among the great number revived or introduced during the Latvian National Awakening of the late 19th and early 20th centuries.

 According to the Latvian calendar, the name day for Imants is July 1.

+A female variant, "Imanta" was included in a 1915 calendar and first recorded in 1921.
+Variations of it, such as "Ima", "Imandra", "Imanda", and "Imulis" were also later in the 20th century, though the last two were only recorded once.
+The associated name day is August 19.

 Individuals

 The name Imants may refer to the following: